Sometimes being stuck indoors brings out the best in you. Or me. As the case may be.

 - Crumble the tofu into a bowl.
 The pieces should remain of uneven in size and shape, as if you've fried off some actual minced meat in a frying pan.

 - Fry the crumbled tofu in a thin layer of sunflower oil in a (non-stick) frying pan.
 Do this in batches to avoid overcrowding the pan and ensure crisp.
-Fry the tofu until golden and partially crispy.
+Fry the tofu until golden and partially crisp.

 Create your tacos